bsikander/udacity_data_eng/data_modeling/notes.md

 - Completed transactions are saved to database even in cases of system failure.
 - A commonly cited example includes tracking flight seat bookings.
 So once the flight booking records a confirmed seat booking, the seat remains booked even if a system failure occurs.
 Source: Wikipedia.

+## NoSQL Databases

+Common types of NoSQL databases:
+- Apache Cassandra (Partition Row store)
+- MongoDB (Document store)
+- DynamoDB (Key-Value store)
+- Apache HBase (Wide Column store)
+- Neo4j (Graph Database)

+### Cassandra
+- **keyspace**: collection of tables
+- **table**: a group of partitions
+- **rows**: a single item
+- **partition**:
+  - fundamental unit of access
+  - collection of row(s)
+  - how data is distributed
+- **primary key**: made up of a partition key and clustering columns
+- **column**:
+  - *clustering* columns and *data* columns
+  - labeled element

+**Q: What type of companies use Apache Cassandra?**

+All kinds of companies.
+For example, Uber uses Apache Cassandra for their entire backend.
+Netflix uses Apache Cassandra to serve all their videos to customers.
+Good use cases for NoSQL (and more specifically Apache Cassandra) are:
+- Transaction logging (retail, health care)
+- Internet of Things (IoT)
+- Time series data
+- Any workload that is heavy on writes to the database (since Apache Cassandra is optimized for writes).